 Different Sizes of Flower Pots

 Containers for plants come in different sizes, shapes and depths.
 Five-gallon flower pot dimensions can vary depending on the design of a pot, for example, even though they hold the same amount of soil.
 Depth is sometimes more important than width.
 A wide, shallow container may not give the roots enough space to grow.
-If flowers such as pansies are planted in window boxes, they should be at least 9 inches in depth, for example.
-Most large vegetable plants, like tomatoes and beans, need at least a 5-gallon pot.
+If flowers such as pansies (Viola x wittrockiana, USDA zones 6-10) are planted in window boxes, they should be at least 9 inches in depth, for example.
+Most large vegetable plants, like tomatoes (Lycopersicon esculentum, zones 10-11) and annual beans (Phaseolus vulgaris), need at least a 5-gallon pot.
 If an herb garden or several different flowers are placed in one pot, it should be at least 18 inches in diameter.

 Comparing not only different sizes of flower pots but also the dimensions and other characteristics can help you choose the right one for your plants.
 Giving your flowers or veggies just the right amount of space keeps them growing well.